jonathan-wideman/jam-starter/README.md

 After cloning the repository, the Unity project root folder is the "Jam Starter" folder found alongside this readme.

 ## Notes
 It is recommended that you make use of the [Git Directory Cleaner for Unity3D](https://github.com/strich/git-dir-cleaner-for-unity3d) with this project.
+Instructions for use are in its readme.
+Without it, you can end up in commit wars over ghost directories.
+You don't want that mess, trust me.

 ## Licensing
 The Unlicense found alongside this readme applies solely to works in this repository created by the author or explicit contributors.